-Eczema that occurs chronically may be more than just a skin condition.
-It could be a disease called atopic dermatitis.
+Eczema that occurs chronically may be atopic dermatitis, which is more than just a skin condition.

 The most common type of eczema is atopic dermatitis, a chronic disease.
 If you struggle with frequent flare-ups that just keep coming back, there may be a bigger story happening inside your body.